abd2220/Weather-Forecast/README.md

 6. Create a new dashboard then write the same query as in image:
 ![Grafana Visualization](https://github.com/user-attachments/assets/0c719136-df9e-4d15-8ae1-981ce1c90f69)

->After running the query, a short line is plotted.
+>After running the query, a line will be plotted whether long or short line depending on the time you ran the query.
 Therefore, click on the minimize icon multiple times ensuring all 7 days are plotted.
-(Shown in previous image)
+(Shown in the previous image)
 </details>

 ## Future Improvements
 - Enhance data cleaning and transformation processes.
 - Add support for additional weather parameters.
 - Explore alternative storage options for scalability.